 For a long time, the treasury's web page has been like those of its peers: Straight out of the 90's.
-Not much longer, though.
-After signing on as an intern at the treasury my first assignment is to wrap up their new site, complete with cool new data visualization techniques and procedures that make updating the financial info almost automatic.
+Not any more, though.
+After signing on as an intern at the treasury my first assignment was to wrap up their new site, complete with cool new data visualization techniques and procedures that make updating the financial info almost automatic.

 Working with some good folks dedicated to applying the sensibilities of dating sites to politics.
 We're making a web app that will use responses to political questions to help you find which candidate you like the most.

 I have a RasPi collecting dust and a deep desire to play games and watch Netflix on TV.
 I'd like to turn it into a wireless HDMI endpoint, basically.
 Connecting a controller is just gravy.